mgoplerud/vglmer/cran-comments.md

 ## Resubmission

-This is an update on vglmer 1.0.3 that addresses a bottleneck in the prediction function, adds additional functionalities and fixes some bugs.
+This is an update on vglmer 1.0.5 that adds some additional, minor, functionalities.
+It considerably improves the speed of `parameter_expansion="translation"` for `factorization_method="strong"` in large models by speeding up the model preparation.

 ## R CMD check results